-The ultimate Creole chicken and sausage gumbo recipe made with a rich and dark roux, loaded with chicken, smoked andouille, tomato, and plenty of Creole spices.
-When you're done with a bowl, you'll beg for more.
+This comforting Creole chicken and sausage gumbo is made with a rich and dark roux, loaded with chicken, smoked andouille, tomatoes, and plenty of spices.
+One of my favorites!

 It's pure Louisiana in a bowl, basically the epitome of the region, a beautiful representation of the great melting pot of cuisines that comprises the state.